Grant's Tomb: Creation of Grant Monument Association

 After Grant died, there were many calls for a monument honoring him.
 On the same day as Ulysses's death, William Russell Grace, the mayor of New York City, sent a telegram to Julia offering New York City as the burial ground for both Grants.
 Grace gave Julia a list of city parks where her husband could be buried, and she agreed to have Ulysses's remains interred in New York City.
 Grace wrote a letter to prominent New Yorkers on July 24, 1885, to gather support for a national monument in Grant's honor:

 Dear Sir: In order that the City of New York, which is to be the last resting place of General Grant, should initiate a movement to provide for the erection of a National Monument to the memory of the great soldier, and that she should do well and thoroughly her part, I respectfully request you to act as one of a Committee to consider ways and means for raising the quota to be subscribed by the citizens of New York City for this object, and beg that you will attend a meeting to be held at the Mayor's office on Tuesday next, 28 inst., at three o'clock ...

 The preliminary meeting was attended by 85 New Yorkers who established the Committee on Organization.
-Twenty of the attendees created an executive committee, which was to make decisions on the group's behalf.
+Twenty attendees created an executive committee to make decisions on the group's behalf.
 On July 29, the Committee on Organization was incorporated as the Grant Monument Association (GMA).
 Its chairman was Chester A. Arthur, the 21st U.S. president, and its secretary was Richard Theodore Greener, the first black alumnus of Harvard College.
-In addition, mayor Grace and former U.S. secretary of state Hamilton Fish were named as vice chairmen, as was financier J. P. Morgan of Drexel, Morgan & Co.
+Mayor Grace, former U.S. secretary of state Hamilton Fish, and financier J. P. Morgan were named vice chairmen.
 The association had "between 100 and 150" members in total, including numerous sitting and retired politicians.
 The Mutual Life Insurance Company of New York allowed the GMA to use an office in one of its buildings.